-If you are just looking for the highlights, here is what you need to know:
+If you are just looking for the highlights on Prime Day, here is what you need to know:

-- There will be special deals & events at Whole Foods.
+- There will be special offers at Whole Foods.

 - My business usually sees 2x sales on Prime Day.
 Expect more this year thanks to the extra length.